conda/conda-build/docs/source/resources/define-metadata.rst

          - *.some-extension
          - somefolder/*.some-extension

-Files can be excluded by specifying `files` as a dictionary separating files to `include` from those to `exclude`.
-Files installed to the prefix by host dependencies are automatically excluded when the include/exclude syntax is used:
+Greater control over file matching may be achieved by defining `files` as a dictionary separating files to `include` from those to `exclude`.
+When using include/exclude, only files installed by the current recipe are considered. i.e. files in the prefix installed by host dependencies are excluded. include/exclude may not be used simultaneously with glob expressions listed directly in `outputs/files`.
+Files matching both include and exclude expressions will be excluded.

 .. code-block:: yaml